 The Importance of Data Quality and Integrity

-For data analysis to be effective, the quality and integrity of the data are paramount.
+For data analysis to be practical, the quality and integrity of the data are paramount.
 Key considerations include:

 Accuracy: Ensuring data is correct and free from errors is essential for reliable analysis.

-Completeness: Comprehensive datasets provide a fuller picture, minimizing the risk of overlooking important insight.
+Completeness: Comprehensive datasets provide a fuller picture, minimizing the risk of overlooking essential insights.

 Consistency: Data should be consistent across sources and time periods to maintain validity.